doxeylab/learn-genomics-in-linux/README.md

 # Development & Contact

-This tutorial was developed by Dr. Andrew Doxey and other members of the Doxey Lab (http://doxey.uwaterloo.ca/).
+This tutorial was developed by Dr. Andrew Doxey and other members of the [Doxey Lab](http://doxey.uwaterloo.ca/).
 If you have any questions, please contact acdoxey at uwaterloo dot ca.

 Enjoy